ibm-cloud-docs/transit-gateway/helpful-tips.md

    ![Local routing](images/1-aboutLocalRoutingExample.png "Local routing"){: caption="Figure 1.
 Simple local routing example" caption-side="bottom"}

 * If you plan to use your transit gateways to connect VPCs locally and between different [MZRs](/docs/overview?topic=overview-locations#mzr-table), use local gateways for VPCs in the same MZR, and a global gateway for VPCs across MZRs.
 You can use the example that follows a Highly Available (HA) scenario as well.
-All data on VPCs A and B can be replicated to VPCs C and D. If there is an issue in the US South region, connections reroute to US East.
+All data in VPCs A and B can be replicated to VPCs C and D. If there is an issue in the US South region, connections reroute to US East.

    ![Global routing](images/2-aboutLocalAndGlobalRoutingExample.png "Local and Global routing"){: caption="Figure 2.
 Combining local and global routng example" caption-side="bottom"}